Links to all five inaugural poems can be found here.

 I can totally understand doing less—looking at only two inaugural poems and the Hughes poem, the latter of which I think is necessary.
 I understand time constraints.

 You may also want to write and read an inaugural poem.
 I can’t emphasize enough how important I think teacher participation is in this process!

-This lesson sequence was written by Seth MacLowry for the Inaugural Poem Project.
+This lesson sequence was written by Seth MacLowry for the Inaugural Poem Project (submissions are now closed).